endymion1818/deliciousreverie-2023/src/pages/posts/iterate.md

 When someone puts a ticket in the "what went badly" row, I spend a bit more time to identify exactly what caused the issue and try to turn it into an action point.

 In the approximately 10 months since we started, some team members have come up with really good ideas which we've implemented.
-We've eliminated a large number of things that were causing unwanted friction or frustration, and it seems to me that we're delivering faster too.
+We've eliminated a large number of things that were causing unwanted friction or frustration, and I hope it has also helped the team's wellbeing.